 Is there anything that can beat Lamb/mutton leg’s softness, and taste.
 This recipe is made with cashew, roasted cumin and coriander seeds.
 And the combination is just unbeatable.
 The meat is marinated then cooked till it is falling off the bones.
 YUM!
 This will definitely brighten your Eid ul Adha spread.

 Pakistani Mutton leg roast, Spicier version

 Want the spicer red lamb leg, the masala raan type?
 This recipe will end your search, the detailed recipe and steps get you masaladaar raan with super soft meat.
-This is best all mutton recipes and a bakra eid speciality.
+This is best all Pakistani mutton recipes and a bakra eid specialty.

 This recipe is charm and I highly recommend it.
 It is an amalgamation of mutton biryani, daal chawal and curried soup.
 The biryani is smoked too.
 You can’t imagine that amazing taste?
 Click the button to check the recipe.

 This is soupy Mutton Trotter recipe made with green chilli and onions.
 This curry is not very spicy like Punjabi paya.
 It has subtle flavours of paya and coriander.
 (These are also called kachi piyaz ka paya).

 The photo doesn’t do justice to yummy kaleji that comes out as a result of this recipe.
 The post also shares all tips related to making mutton liver.
 This is a bakra eid must eat recipe.

 This is a traditional Shami kabab recipe that can be made with boneless mutton or beef.
 The step by step recipe makes it so easy to comprehend.

 This is street style shami kabab recipe that uses red lentil along with split pea lentils and meat.
 The result is the super soft melt in the mouth shami kababs that are best for bun kebab.
 A great snack to serve guests in Eid ul Adha festive season.